 Do you have Medicare?

 If you do, you’ll get a new Medicare number and card.
-You can expect to receive your new card any time between April and June 2018.
+You can expect to receive your new card in 2018.

 Your new Medicare number will no longer contain your Social Security number like your current number.
 Instead, it’ll have a new Medicare number that’s unique to you.
 Removing your Social Security number from your Medicare card will help keep your personal information secure and help prevent identity theft.